3-LED voltage indicator (an inventor's story)

 I have illustrated each step by a conceptual circuit diagram where the invisible electrical quantities are visualized.
 The voltages are represented by vertical segments (voltage bars) with proportional height in red.
 They are summed (subtracted) geometrically according to KVL.
 This clearly shows the relationship between voltages.
 The set of voltage bars on the circuit diagram can be considered as a snapshot of the voltage relief.
 For the purposes of this qualitative presentation, numerical values are not given because they are not significant here.

 The current paths are shown by closed lines (current loops) in green that start from the positive terminal of the power supply and end at its negative terminal.
-The current magnitude can be shown by the line thickness but here, for simplicity, it is not used.
+The current magnitude can be shown by the line thickness but here, for simplicity, this technique is not used.

 In the final Step 7, I have drawn the circuit diagram in its conventional compact form - no voltage bars, no current loops, no colors, no unusually situated elements...
 So you have a choice - if you do not like step-by-step invention and visualization, you can jump directly to Fig. 7.